askorama/orama/packages/docs/open-source/usage/search/hybrid-search.md

 outline: deep
 ---

-# Vector Search
+# Hybrid Search

-Being a vector database, Orama allows you to perform vector search natively.
+Hybrid search is an Orama feature that allows you to perform full-text and vector search in one unique query, combining the results to get the best of both worlds.

-To perform search through vectors, you need to correctly configure your Orama schema, as described in the [create page](/open-source/usage/create).

 ::: info Using Orama Secure Proxy
 Running hybrid search on the front-end requires a translation from text to vector.